-Total earmarked reserves of £13,314k (£14,876k in 2017/18) include:
+Total earmarked reserves of £13,293k (£13,314k in 2018/19) include:

-- Service balances represents service departments carrying forward unspent funding for use in the subsequent financial year and other relevant specific income / underspends one-off in nature that extend over more than one year for a specific purpose. - School balances this sum represents the element of balances released under the delegation of budgets to schools which remained unspent at the end of the financial year. - Single status / equal pay accumulated reserve to fund further one-off workforce costs along with the final phases of pay protection arising from implementation of the single status agreement. - Investment in Organisational change accumulated reserve to fund the costs of remodeling services and 'Invest to Save' type projects. - Budget Strategy accumulated reserve for use in balancing budgets over the medium term. - Benefits Equalisation this reserve was introduced to mitigate against the potential volatility in Housing Benefit Subsidy. - County Elections reserve to fund the costs of future elections. - Supporting people this reserve was established to mitigate the impact of proposed reductions in grant funding by Welsh Government. - Local Development Plan funding for costs associated with finalising, and then implementing, the Local Development Plan. - Waste Disposal reserve used predominantly to fund Flintshire County Council's contribution to the North Wales Residual Waste Treatment Partnership. - Winter Maintenance reserve set up as a contingency in the event of severe weather conditions. - Design Fees reserve created to mitigate a loss of income from the Capital Programme. - Insurance Reserves various Insurance related reserves, including the Council's internal insurance fund, to meet the costs of self-insurance as not all risks are externally insured. - Flintshire Trainees reserve to fund the Flintshire Trainee programme. - Kitchen Refurbishment reserve to fund kitchen refurbishments at various schools. - Rent Income Shortfall reserve created to mitigate loss of income from industrial property rent. - Schools Kitchen Ventilation reserve to fund feasibility works considering the need to upgrade kitchen ventilation systems at various schools. - Customer Service Strategy to enable the roll out of the Customer Services Strategy.
+- Service balances represents service departments carrying forward unspent funding for use in the subsequent financial year and other relevant specific income / underspends one-off in nature that extend over more than one year for a specific purpose. - School balances this sum represents the element of balances released under the delegation of budgets to schools which remained unspent at the end of the financial year. - Single status / equal pay accumulated reserve to fund further one-off workforce costs along with the final phases of pay protection arising from implementation of the single status agreement. - Investment in Organisational change accumulated reserve to fund the costs of remodeling services and 'Invest to Save' type projects. - Benefits Equalisation this reserve was introduced to mitigate against the potential volatility in Housing Benefit Subsidy. - County Elections reserve to fund the costs of future elections. - Local Development Plan funding for costs associated with finalising, and then implementing, the Local Development Plan. - Waste Disposal reserve used predominantly to fund Flintshire County Council's contribution to the North Wales Residual Waste Treatment Partnership. - Winter Maintenance reserve set up as a contingency in the event of severe weather conditions. - Design Fees reserve created to mitigate a loss of income from the Capital Programme. - Insurance Reserves various Insurance related reserves, including the Council's internal insurance fund, to meet the costs of self-insurance as not all risks are externally insured. - Flintshire Trainees reserve to fund the Flintshire Trainee programme. - Rent Income Shortfall reserve created to mitigate loss of income from industrial property rent. - Customer Service Strategy to enable the roll out of the Customer Services Strategy.
 This will include improvements to Connect Centres, improving self-service facilities and investment in new software. - Capita One a regional IT system holding management information for schools hosted by Flintshire.
-Any funds held at the end of the financial year in excess of costs incurred will be spent on delivering the service in future years. - Public Sector Broadband (PSBA) to assist in the introduction of Learning in Digital Wales. - Supervision Fees this reserve is used for work carried out by the Development Control Team in supervising works on housing developments in connection with the adoption of roads and/or other related work deemed necessary. - Transportation Review to fund a review of the way transport services are delivered. - LMS Curriculum funding is used for transitional costs relating to school modernisation for schools.

-- Restoration of Ewloe Offices reserve to refurbish the Council owned offices in Ewloe to allow officers to relocate to this building. - Organisational Change/ADM to support initial set up costs and financial technical support for contingency against any financial issues arising as a result of implementing different service delivery methods. - Employment Claims to fund the estimated costs of employee claims against the Council. - Grants & Contributions various grants and contributions from external providers that must be spent in accordance with associated restrictions on use.
+Any funds held at the end of the financial year in excess of costs incurred will be spent on delivering the service in future years. - Supervision Fees this reserve is used for work carried out by the Development Control Team in supervising works on housing developments in connection with the adoption of roads and/or other related work deemed necessary. - Transportation Review to fund a review of the way transport services are delivered. - LMS Curriculum funding is used for transitional costs relating to school modernisation for schools. - Restoration of Ewloe Offices reserve to refurbish the Council owned offices in Ewloe to allow officers to relocate to this building. - Organisational Change/ADM to support initial set up costs and financial technical support for contingency against any financial issues arising as a result of implementing different service delivery methods. - Employment Claims to fund the estimated costs of employee claims against the Council. - Grants & Contributions various grants and contributions from external providers that must be spent in accordance with associated restrictions on use.